 The C4 model was created as a way to help software development teams describe and communicate software architecture, both during up-front design sessions and when retrospectively documenting an existing codebase.
 It's a way to create maps of your code, at various levels of detail, in the same way you would use something like Google Maps to zoom in and out of an area you are interested in.

 In order to create these maps of your code, we first need a common set of abstractions to create a ubiquitous language that we can use to describe the static structure of a software system.
-The C4 model considers the static structures of a software system in terms of containers, components and classes (or code).
-And people use the software systems that we build.
+A software system is made up of one or more containers (applications and data stores), each of which contains one or more components, which in turn are implemented by one or more code elements (classes, interfaces, objects, functions, etc).
+And people may use the software systems that we build.

 A software system is the highest level of abstraction and describes something that delivers value to its users, whether they are human or not.
 This includes the software system you are modelling, and the other software systems upon which your software system depends (or vice versa).

-A container represents something that hosts code or data.
+Not Docker!
+In the C4 model, a container represents an application or a data store.
 A container is something that needs to be running in order for the overall software system to work.
 In real terms, a container is something like:

 - Server-side web application: A Java EE web application running on Apache Tomcat, an ASP.NET MVC application running on Microsoft IIS, a Ruby on Rails application running on WEBrick, a Node.js application, etc.